ANALYSIS-Coronavirus to drive European airline industry shakeout

 Mid-sized carriers such as Portugal's TAP, Alitalia and SAS are "not in a great leverage situation" and could succumb, Bernstein analyst Daniel Roeska said.

 Sweden's SAS is taking "strong measures" to rein in costs with reduced timetables, temporary layoffs and a hiring freeze, a spokeswoman said.
-TAP had no immediate comment.
+TAP, which was partially privatised in 2015, said recent cost-cutting and debt rescheduling would allow "better management of its treasury position".

 Alitalia, which has received 1.3 billion euros ($1.5 billion) in state loans since filing for bankruptcy in 2017, suspended most of its Milan operations on Sunday as the government locked down large areas of northern Italy.
 The company did not address questions about its liquidity situation.